The Power of Priority Channel Systems: Introduction

-Despite their wide applicability, LCSs reveal shortcomings when applied to modeling systems or protocols that treat messages discriminatingly according to some specified rule set.
-An example is the prioritisation of messages, which is central to ensuring \emph{quality of service} (QoS) properties in networking architectures, and is usually implemented by allowing for tagging messages with some relative priority.
-For instance, the Differentiated Services (DiffServ) architecture, described in RFC 2475, allows for a field specifying the relative priority of an IP packet with respect to a finite set of priorities, and network links may decide to arbitrarily drop IP packets of lower priority in favor of higher priority packets once the network congestion reaches a critical point.
+Lossy channel systems do not provide an adequate way to model systems or protocols that treat messages discriminatingly according to some specified rule set.
+An example is the prioritization of messages, which is central to ensuring \emph{quality of service} (QoS) properties in networking architectures, and is usually implemented by allowing for tagging messages with some relative priority.
+For instance, the Differentiated Services (DiffServ) architecture described in RFC 2475~\cite{RFC2475}, which enables QoS on modern IP networks, allows for a field specifying the relative priority of an IP packet with respect to a finite set of priorities, and network links may decide to arbitrarily drop IP packets of lower priority in favor of higher priority packets once the network congestion reaches a critical point.
+Another example of a similar priority-based policy arises in the context of ATM networks, where priorities are expressed via a single Cell Loss Priority bit in order to allow for giving preference (by dropping low-priority packages) to audio or video over less time-critical data~\cite{leboudec92}.

-\paragraph*{Our contributions} In this paper, we introduce \emph{Priority Channel Systems}, or PCSs for short, a family of channel systems where each message is equipped with a priority level, and where higher-priority messages can supersede lower-priority messages (that are dropped).
-Our model abstracts from the contents of messages by just considering the priority levels (but see App.~\ref{app-gemb} for a generalization to infinite alphabets of message contents).
-We show that PCSs are well-structured when configurations are ordered by the \emph{(prioritized) superseding ordering}, a new well-quasi-ordering that is closely related to the gap-embedding of~\cite{schutte85}.
-This entails the decidability of safety and termination (among other properties) for PCSs.
+Inspired by the aforementioned types of protocols, in this paper we introduce \emph{priority channel systems} (PCSs), a family of channel systems where each message is equipped with a priority level, and where higher-priority messages can supersede lower-priority messages by dropping them.
+Priority channel systems rely on the \emph{prioritized superseding ordering}, a novel ordering that generalizes Higman's subword ordering and has not been considered before in the area of well-structured systems.
+It is however closely related to the gap-embedding considered in~\cite{schutte85}.
+Showing it to be a well-quasi-ordering entails, among others, showing the decidability of safety and termination for PCSs.
+We complement our decidability results by showing that these problems become undecidable for channel systems that build upon more restrictive priority mechanisms, supporting the design choices made for our model.

-Using techniques from~\cite{SS-icalp11,schutte85}, the proof that the superseding ordering is a well-quasi-ordering gives an $\bfF_{\epsz}$ upper bound on the complexity of PCS verification, far higher than the $\bfF_{\omom}$-complete complexity of LCSs.

-In the second part of this paper, we prove a matching lower bound: building upon ideas and techniques developed for less powerful models~\cite{CS-lics08,phs-mfcs2010,HSS-lics2012}, we show how PCSs can robustly simulate the computation of Fast Growing Functions $F_\alpha$ (and their inverses) for all ordinals $\alpha$ up to $\epsz$.

-Along the way we show how some other well-quasi-ordered data structures, e.g.\ trees with strong embedding, can be reflected in strings with priority ordering, opening the way to $\bfF_{\epsz}$ upper bounds in other areas of algorithmic verification.